The Story of The Strand

 Conan Doyle was to prove one of the Strand’s most popular (and prolific) contributors.
 From mid-1891 until his death in 1930, there was scarcely an issue which did not contain at least one of his stories or articles.
 The serialisation of “The Hound of the Baskervilles” in 1901-1902 was estimated to have increased the magazine’s circulation by 30,000 — with Conan Doyle being paid £480 – £620 per episode.
 The Strand also published Conan Doyle’s historical fiction such as “Rodney Stone” and “The Adventures of Brigadier Gerard.”
 An illustrated interview with him in 1892 included a postscript by Conan Doyle’s former teacher, Joseph Bell, the supposed ‘original’ Sherlock Holmes..

 The Strand’s popularity grew alongside Conan Doyle’s, and in the ensuing years it included in its pages the works of several other great authors.
 During its sixty year history the Strand was host to a wide array of short story fiction from writers such as W.W.
 Jacobs, P.G.
 Wodehouse, H.G.
 Wells, and W. Somerset Maugham.
 Continuing the tradition started by Doyle, the Strand also became a source for new detective fiction from authors such as Agatha Christie, Margery Allingham, E.C.
 Bentley, Edgar Wallace, Dorothy L. Sayers, and Georges Simenon.
 Factual reports from distinguished contributors were regularly featured as well.
-A sketch Queen Victoria had drawn of of one of here children was published (with her permission) in the Strand.
+A sketch Queen Victoria had drawn of one of her children was published (with her permission) in the Strand.